-The Nicholls College of Business Administration Internship Program offers students an opportunity to combine their academic preparation with practical, real-world business experience.
+The Nicholls College of Business Administration Internship Program offers junior and senior students an opportunity to combine their academic preparation with practical, real-world business experience.
 The program attempts to place business students in internships with both public and private organizations throughout the region and beyond.

 Benefits for Students:

 - Enhanced ability to make more informed career decisions.

 - Increased marketability.